 How to Find Hope When Life Is Uncertain

-I’ve Made It Through Hard Things Before
+I’ve Made It Through Hard Things Before.

 Think back on your life up to this point.
-Chances are, this time of uncertainty isn’t the first difficult thing you’ve had to face.
+Chances are that this time of uncertainty isn’t the first difficult thing you’ve had to face.
 Yet, you made it through every difficulty you’ve faced to this point.
 That means there’s a very good chance you’ll make it through this time, too.

-I am Loved by God and Others
+I am Loved by God and Others.

 There’s one thing that doesn’t change, no matter how much is changing around us.
 God loves us no matter what, and He will never abandon us.
 Does nature remind you of God’s love?
 If so, spend some time admiring the sunrise one morning.

 If you have a friend whose kindness builds your faith and restores your hope, check-in with them from time to time.
 Let them know how you’re doing and ask them what steps they’re taking to stay hopeful.

 Sometimes, when there’s nothing you can do, or when you’re waiting for the next steps to become clear, you have no choice but to stop for a while.
 While this doesn’t mean you feel better about everything, this time of slowing down can be a gift.

 Use it as an opportunity to ground yourself emotionally by doing things that make you feel at peace, like journaling, taking a walk, reading your favorite book, or meditating.
 Remember to unplug from the 24-hour news cycle during these quiet times.
 Constant exposure to stressors from a never-ending newsfeed often fuels and compounds our anxiety.